Walking in Kirkby Stephen

 - Enjoy an exhilarating walk up to Nine Standards Rigg - nine very old and unique mysterious cairns on Hartley Fell

-- Several long distance routes pass through or near Kirkby Stephen, including: Alfred Wainwright's Coast to Coast, Lady Anne's Way, Pennine Journey, The Eden Way and Yoredale Way
+- Several long distance routes pass through or near Kirkby Stephen.
+These include Alfred Wainwright's Coast to Coast, Lady Anne's Way, Pennine Journey, The Eden Way and Yoredale Way

 - A lively walking programme of guided walks and talks takes place throughout the year.
 Useful information on walks around Kirkby Stephen can be found on www.walkeden.org